City Council

 Contacting Councilmembers

-Members of the public who wish to contact Tulare City Councilmembers may do so by submitting a message through the following online form: Contact the City Council.
-Please note that councilmembers do not hold regular office hours at City Hall.
-For assistance or to leave a message for a councilmember, you may also contact the City Clerk’s Office at (559) 684-4200.
+Members of the public can contact Tulare City Councilmembers by submitting a message through the online form: Contact the City Council.
+Councilmembers do not keep regular office hours at City Hall.
+If you need help or want to leave a message, you may also call the City Clerk’s Office by calling (559) 684-4200 or emailing cityclerk@tulare.ca.gov.

 Mayor Patrick Isherwood, District 5